beef331/nimscripter/readme.md

 `system.nim` and the `system` folder are required.
 `You can copy any other pure libraries and ship them, though they're only usable if they support Nimscript.
 `If you use choosenim you can find the the Nim stdlib to copy from inside `~/.choosenim/toolchains/nim-version/lib`.
+When using a custom search paths add the root file only, if you provide more than that it will break modules.

+### Overriding the error hook